ericfortis/aot-fetch-demo/README.md

 # Ahead of Time Fetch Demo for SPAs

-Single page applications have a reputation for being slow.
+Single Page Applications (SPA) have a reputation for being slow.
 On the first load, they have to download static assets before they can start fetching data from the backend.

-Let’s explore how to initiate backend requests before the static JavaScript assets execute so we can speed up rendering.
+Let’s explore how to initiate backend API requests before the static JavaScript assets execute so we can speed up rendering.

 ## Option 1: Server-Side Link header with preload